 - Which other providers work in this clinic?

-- How do you communicate with patients?
+- How do you communicate with children and their parents?

 - Do you or clinic staff handle health-related questions during or after office hours?

 - Who handles a healthcare emergency for me or my family?

 Choose the best pediatrician for you and your child.

 Finding a pediatrician that checks all the boxes is a personal choice.
 Even if you have got a great recommendation from a friend, your preferences and your family’s needs are different.